Xiaoqi-Sun/quarc-oss/README.md

 ### Step 3/6: Preprocessing

-Configure the environment variables to point to _absolute_ paths of your data files:
+Configure the environment variables to point to _absolute_ paths of your data files.
+Either way, the preprocessing pipeline will generate new vocabulary and save the processed data to `./data/processed`.
+Depending on the data size, you may want to tune the preprocessing parameters in `./configs/preprocess_config.yaml`.
+You can also skip the agent vocab generation and use the provided agent vocab.

-**For Pistachio Data:**
+- **For Pistachio Data:**

+Unzip the Pistachio data and set the path to the extracted data:

 ```bash
 export RAW_DIR=/path/to/pistachio/extract